alternat0r/Mlemer/README.md

 **SUCH FILES, MANY BUGS, MUCH CODE, NO WOW**

 **Mlemer** is a quiz, exercise, CTF or questionnaire system designed for trainer.
 It is designed meant to be simplified and easy to manage.
 This system is not suitable to be used for public access.
-It is designed for local network only and to assist trainer.
+It is designed for local network only and to assist a trainer.
 Used at your own risk.

 ## Table of Content
   1. [Requirement](#requirement)